 You will also identify a future unit or topic that you would like to update with some new activities.
 We’ll discuss the elements of a good project and look at common core standards that can be linked to these projects.

 Images are the foundation of multimedia, so that’s where we will begin.
 This week I will introduce you to some of my favorite web-based image editing tools, share some project ideas, and provide feedback on an optional image assignment we will do as a group.

-The 1930’s are sometimes referred to as the “golden age of radio.”
+The 1920’s are sometimes referred to as the “golden age of radio.”
 Over time, audio has taken a backseat to video.
-That has recently changed, however, as a podcasting has become very popular.
-We will look at the benefits of audio-only projects and I will share some of my favorite audio recording and editing tools.
+That has recently changed, however as a podcasting has become very popular.
+In week 3 we will look at the benefits of audio-only projects and I explore some neat audio recording and editing tools.

 Students love creating video!
 Video requires mastery of both audio and images.
 A successful class video project requires careful planning and clear guidelines.
 Without these two elements you will have a mess on your hands!
 We will look at several outstanding video editing tools and you will have an opportunity to try your hand at a quick video assignment.